joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 The problem with the program above is that the counter is deeply coupled to the global state atom.
 The counter has direct knowledge of the structure of the state atom.
-While this may be convenient in this trivial example, in larger applications this will be a endless supply of incidental complexity.
+While this may be convenient in this trivial example, in larger applications this will be an endless supply of incidental complexity.

 Previously Om attempted to mitigate deep coupling to state via the